 Visit the College of Arts webpage for information about processes, resources and regulations.

 Look at the research interests of the staff in German to see if your own interests are covered.
-Email your CV, your academic record and your research proposal to the German administrator.
+Email your CV, your academic record and your research proposal to the Global, Cultural & Language Studies administrator.

 You will be informed promptly by the department advising you if there is a suitable supervisor and if we can support your application.